Senatus consultum ultimum: Later usage

 The senatus consultum ultimum remained in use during the civil war.
 It was used to suppress a revolt for debt relief instigated by Marcus Caelius Rufus and Titus Annius Milo in 48, resulting in both their deaths.
 It was used again against civil disturbance instigated by Publius Cornelius Dolabella in 47 BC when he seized the Forum in an attempt to force through a law abolishing all debts.
 Mark Antony, then Caesar's dictatorial lieutenant, led troops to disperse Dolabella's encampment, which resulted in the slaughter of, reportedly, eight hundred citizens.
 Dolabella, however, survived and was later pardoned by Caesar.

 Following Caesar's civil war, the senatus consultum ultimum remained in use for a short time until its last recorded use in 40 BC.
 During the short war between the senate and Antony, Antony was possibly targeted by a senatus consultum ultimum in 43 BC which the consuls, Aulus Hirtius and Gaius Vibius Pansa Caetronianus, enforced by marching north and engaging Antony in battle.
 The consuls marched north with the aid of Octavian, who had been voted imperium pro praetore and directed to join the consuls.

 Although victorious, both consuls were killed in the fighting and Octavian demanded the consulship, which the senate refused; in response, he marched on Rome with his army (adduced by defections from the now-leaderless consular armies).
 Octavian was then targeted by another senatus consultum ultimum which directed the urban praetor – Marcus Caecilius Cornutus – to defend the city, but the remaining forces under the senate quickly defected to Octavian, leading to his irregular election as consul with Quintus Pedius.
-By this point, it had become clear that the resources available to the senate in declaring a senatus consultum ultimum were "insufficient for successfully countering the threats that brought the system down".
+Whatever the military resources made available to the senate by a senatus consultum ultimum, they were not sufficient to defeat those of the dynasts.

 Impact

 The senatus consultum ultimum and political violence were both a symptom and a cause of the weakened elite cohesion that contributed to the fall of the republic.
-Its use from 121 BC onward "highlighted the basic weakness at the heart of government, which was no longer able to assert itself in the traditional manner", which would have, with its strong cohesion and norms of collective government, precluded such crises in the first place.
-Perspectives differ as to the extent to which this displayed senatorial weakness: while use of the senate's auctoritas in this manner itself implied its insufficiency to restrain seditious behaviour, targets (like Caesar) took "care to show that the [decree] against him had no basis", showing his at least ostensible need to respect the traditional political culture which placed the senate at the republic's heart.
+Its use from 121 BC onward signalled a loss of elite cohesion, which would have, with its strong cohesion and norms of collective government, precluded such crises in the first place.
+Perspectives differ as to the extent to which this displayed senatorial weakness: while use of the senate's auctoritas in this manner itself implied its insufficiency to restrain seditious behaviour, targets (like Caesar) argued not against the decree's inherent invailidity, but rather its application to their circumstances, showing his at least ostensible need to respect the traditional political culture which placed the senate at the republic's heart.